abderrahimadh/abderrahimadh/README.md

 - 🎓 &nbsp; I’m a computer science student.
 - 🤔 &nbsp; Exploring Cloud Architecture and DevOps.
-- 🌱 &nbsp; developing software solutions and learning more about Artificial Intelligence.
+- 🌱 &nbsp; learning more about Artificial Intelligence and developing software solutions.
 - 📫 How to reach me abderrahimadh@gmail.com

 <h3> 🛠 &nbsp;Tools</h3>